 Knowledge Hub is hosted by Amazon Web Services (AWS) in the UK in some of the most highly specified datacentres available; built to exacting, rigorous standards and delivering a very high level of security, power, connectivity, and environmental control.
 The data centres are engineered with fully redundant connectivity, power, and HVAC to avoid any single point of failure.
-Each data centre is staffed 24/7 by highly trained technical support staff.
+Each data center is staffed 24/7 by highly trained technical support staff.

-Access to the data centres:
+Access to the data centers:

 - Is limited to authorised supplier and contracted third-party personnel;

 - Is monitored 24 hours a day, seven days a week through closed circuit video surveillance; and